How Universal Credit Works?

 Use here to check if you are entitled to or better off on Universal Credit.

-If you get help with your rent
+I get help with my rent

 If your UC payment includes help with rent, you will have to pay your landlord each month from your Universal Credit payment.
 If you are in debt, have rent arrears or you’re struggling to manage your money you can ask the DWP to pay the rent directly to your landlord.